 What happens when you hold in your poop?
-It’s quite simple, really.
+On this, the science is quite clear.
 Stool travels from the rectum back up to the colon, allowing the water in the stool to reabsorb into the body.
-Poop, sans water, lives on in the colon as a thoroughly unwelcome guest in your gut.
+Poop, sans water, lives on in the colon as a thoroughly unwelcome guest.
 Should’ve kicked it out when you had the chance.

 Constipation, which affects approximately 4 million people, can escalate beyond uncomfortable bloating and gas.
 Harder stools and less responsive muscles often cause people to push harder when they have to go.
 This can make veins surrounding the anus swell, resulting in hemorrhoids — essentially varicose veins, inside or outside the anus.
 They itch, hurt, and can result in blood and mucus in the stool and during wiping.
 Another possibility is developing tears in the tissue, known as anal fissure, from pushing out hard, painful poops.

 In rare instances, there’s the risk of impaction.
 That’s when so much stool gets backed up into the intestines that your body cannot push out the blockage.
 The resulting pain and vomiting will land you in the ER.

 As troubling as all of those risks may be, one common, often overlooked risk is rectal hyposensitivity.
 In short, the rectum becomes desensitized and demands more poop before telling the brain that it’s time to go.
 “The anal muscles tighten up instead of relaxing when you try to have a bowel movement,” Pasricha says, adding that, in severe cases, this can lead to problems urinating and pain during sex, for women.
 Rebecca Lee, a registered nurse, agrees that it’s a vicious cycle.
 “When you hold in your poop, these same muscles send a signal to your brain to stop responding and can lead to slower emptying of the colon in the future.”